• Skip to main content

 GIVE ME A HAND: If you have books you’re planning on reading or re-reading in 2018 that aren’t on my list and would highly recommend, please (I beg!) let me know, and I may add them to this list!

-What books did you read in 2017 that you would recommend to me and Deep Roots readers?
+What great books have you read that you would recommend to me and Deep Roots readers?

 Check out other book lists here at Deep Roots for completely different lists of children’s books!